+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 When fully grown, young yellow-billed choughs are so light that they weigh only 5 or 7 ounces.
 They coexist in small groups called flocks, which go about in search of food in the frozen land.

-To endure the cold and thin air at high altitudes, yellow-billed choughs are densely feathered, thus offering a good insulation layer.
+Yellow-billed choughs grow dense feathers to withstand the cold temperatures and thin air at high altitudes, creating an effective layer of insulation.
 They have strong wings that enable them to fly easily in the thin air that can’t support other birds.

 Their smarts and daring add to these adaptations and make them the most noticeable and easily remembered animals that climbers can see during their trip to the top of Everest.